OfficeDev/office-js-docs-pr/docs/excel/build-your-first-excel-add-in.md

 7-  Restart Excel and open a blank workbook.

-8-  Now, let's test and run the add-in.
-On the **Insert tab** in Excel 2016, choose **My Add-ins**.
+8-  On the **Insert tab** in Excel 2016, choose **My Add-ins**.

 9-  In the **Office Add-ins** dialog box, choose **Shared Folder**.

-10-  Choose **Quarterly Sales Report Sample** and click **Add**.
+10-  Choose **Quarterly Sales Report Sample** and choose **Add**.
 The add-in opens in a task pane to the right of the current worksheet, as shown in the following figure.

  ![Quarterly Sales Report Add-in](../../images/QuarterlySalesReport_taskpane.PNG)

-11-  Click the **Click me!** button to render the data and the chart inside the worksheet, as shown in the following figure.
+11-  Choose the **Click me!** button to render the data and the chart inside the worksheet, as shown in the following figure.
 To see the chart update dynamically, just change the data in the range.

 ![Quarterly Sales Report Add-in](../../images/QuarterlySalesReport_report.PNG)